• Skip to primary navigation

 A collage of three images showing spices and rice flour mixed with meat to make gluten free meatballs.

-1. In a separate bowl, combine rice flour, spices and baking soda.
+1. In a large bowl, combine rice flour, spices and baking soda.

 2. Add the ground beef mixture into the rice bowl.